-Some people accidently walk on your feet and apologize, while others walk all over your heart and don’t even realize.
-Author Unknown
+Some people accidentally walk on your feet and apologize, while others walk all over your heart and don’t even realize.

 Do you find that saying, “I’m sorry”, is really hard for you, even when you are sorry?
 Or do you find yourself saying, “I’m sorry” often, even if there isn’t anything to apologize for?
 Apologizing to others for something we have said, or not said, or something we perceive we have done, may significantly affect our relationships.

 How we apologize to someone is critical.
 If our apology comes with an explanation, or an excuse, it’s really not an apology.
 For example, if you phrase your apology such as, “I’m sorry that I yelled at you, but I didn’t like what you said.”
 This justification for your action is no apology.

 An appropriate, heartfelt apology instead may sound something like, “I’m sorry I yelled at you.
 The way I treated you was not okay.”
 This manner of apologizing demonstrates that we are owning our behavior instead of making excuses for it.